faridani/hugging-llama/documentation/api_documentation.md

     "keep_alive": "10m"
   }
   ```
+- **Alias Support:** You may also provide a `prompt` field or strings prefixed with `prompt:` / `alias:` to reference stored prompt aliases.
+These aliases are resolved before tokenisation so embedding vectors remain deterministic.
 - **Example Use Case:** Produce embeddings for semantic search or similarity scoring without reloading the model between requests.
 - **Response:**
   ```json